starlake-ai/starlake/docs/docs/platform/databricks.md

 ## Create a Starlake job

-To create a starlake job, you first upload the starlake uber jar and the jackson yaml (de)serializer into the gs://starlake-app folder or starlake-app container.
+To create a starlake job, you first upload the starlake uber jar and the jackson yaml (de)serializer into the gs://starlake-app folder or starlake-app container

 ![conatiner details Azure]( /img/databricks/jars-azure.png "container details Azure" )